Education

 Succession & Exit Strategy

 A buy-sell agreement is a legal contract that outlines what happens to your business ownership if you retire, become disabled, or pass away.
-Many owners fund it with life insurance or disability insurance to protect family and partners.
+Many owners fund it with life insurance or disability insurance to help protect family and partners.

 How do I value my business before selling?